 I was so certain I had something special with this shot, that I took 4 sets of brackets on my Canon.
 That’s a total of twelve slightly different exposed images.
 I wanted to make sure I captured every fragment of light in the scene so I kept shooting longer and longer exposures.

-The dynamic range is so wide that even with HDR processing I struggled to hold the details from highlights to shadows.
+The Dynamic range is the difference between the brightest and the darkest values.
+More is so wide that even with HDR processing I struggled to hold the details from highlights to shadows.
 I decided that the shadow details were most important.
-In Photomatix I adjusted the settings focusing on the detail in the bushes and the reflections in the water.
+In Photomatix I adjusted the An application's behaviors and preferences are controlled with settings.
+More focusing on the detail in the bushes and the reflections in the water.

 Above is the result of the tonemapping in Photomatix.
 Overall the image is decent but I was really disappointed in the lost highlight detail, especially in the Winged Victory of Samothrace sculpture.
 The sculpture is the keystone to the composition.
 The details are important to me so I took to Photoshop to fix it.